NTIA/NRMetricFramework/documentation/DatasetStructure.md

 category7 | Categorical value for category #7, levels chosen by user
 category8 | Categorical value for category #8, levels chosen by user

+## Version Changes

+Version 2 changed the Table 1 field's name from 'test' to 'dataset_name'.
+The field name 'test' caused confusion during debugging.
+This change impacts several functions and all saved data (NRpars and dataset variables).